ncatlab/nlab-content/pages/8/9/5/1/1598/content.md

 The first order [[infinitesimal object|infinitesimal]] approximation to a Lie group is its [[Lie algebra]].

 ## Properties

 ### Lie's three theorems

-[[Sophus Lie]] has proved several theorems -- [[Lie's three theorems]] -- on the relationship between [[Lie algebras]] and Lie groups.
-What is called [[Lie's third theorem]] is about the [[equivalence of categories]] of f.d. real Lie algebras and local Lie groups. [[Élie Cartan]] has extended this to a global integrability theorem called the Cartan-Lie theorem, nowadays after Serre also called Lie's third theorem.
+[[Sophus Lie]] proved several theorems, known as [[Lie's three theorems]], on the relationship between [[Lie algebras]] and Lie groups.
+Lie's third theorem is about the [[equivalence of categories]] of finite-dimensional real Lie algebras and local Lie groups.
+Because [[Élie Cartan]] extended this to a global integrability theorem, Lie's third theorem is also called the Cartan-Lie theorem.

 ### Lie subgroups